Skip to footer content

 var renderer = new ChromePdfRenderer();

-// Configure default page size and other settings
+// Configure page size and margins

 renderer.RenderingOptions.PaperSize = IronPdf.Rendering.PdfPaperSize.A4;